angeal185/node-brute-force/README.md

 * master is responsible for creating and updating the decipher pad
 * workers are responsible for decryption
+* decryption is asynchronous
+* each worker can have multiple decryption threads running simultaneously
 * will crack any nodejs encrypted data assuming it is configured correct
 * accepts and returns data as byte arrays
 * working fast example at `./example/example.js`